Project overview

 Location

-The renovation of the original building focused on the ground floor, where several amenities were incorporated to support the overall vision of the project.
-This area includes a café, wellness centre, gym, treatment rooms, and administrative spaces, all designed to enhance the well-being of visitors and occupants.
+The renovation focused on enhancing the ground floor, which now features various amenities designed to support the project’s vision.
+This area includes a café, wellness centre, gym, treatment rooms, and administrative spaces, all crafted to promote the well-being of visitors and occupants.

-The first floor of the extension features another practice studio, equipped with dancer changing facilities and the second floor includes a boardroom to facilitate meetings with staff.
-On the third floor, storage and plant rooms were incorporated to ensure smooth operations of the centre's facilities.
-Furthermore, an external terrace area was designed to provide an outdoor space for relaxation.
-Finally, at the roof level above the main theatre, a roof bar was installed, complete with a kitchen and a roof terrace, providing a picturesque setting for gatherings and events.
+The extension's first floor features an additional practice studio equipped with changing facilities for dancers, while the second floor houses a boardroom for staff meetings.
+The third floor includes storage and plant rooms to ensure the smooth operation of the centre.
+An external terrace offers a relaxing outdoor space for patrons, and on the roof above the main theatre, a rooftop bar with a kitchen and terrace provides a scenic venue for gatherings and events.

-The transformation of the Thomas Dixon Centre into an artistic and community destination was a joint effort led by our Quantity Surveyor Deborah Greenwood.
+The transformation of the Thomas Dixon Centre into a cultural and community landmark was a collaborative effort spearheaded by our Quantity Surveying team, marking a significant contribution to Brisbane's artistic landscape.

 Photography by Chris Wardle, Conrad Gargett